Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image: Pickpik

-Canaan dogs are born herders.
-They are confident dogs, from the tips of their perky ears to their curled tail.
+Canaan Dogs are born herders.
+They are confident dogs, from the tips of their perky ears to their curled tails.
 They are often black and white, with an alert, intelligent expression.
 They also happen to be the national dog of Israel.
-Canaans make good, loyal family dogs but can be aloof with strangers.
+Canaan Dogs make good, loyal family pets but can be aloof with strangers.

 3canecorso

-Cane Corsos are large dogs with intense reputations.
-Conflicting with what they look like, they are quite affectionate.
+The Cane Corso is a large dog with an intense reputation.
+Contrary to what they look like, though, they are quite affectionate.
 They carry themselves with majesty and can serve a versatile number of purposes.
-Corsos are often guard dogs and can use these tendencies to be somewhat willful and assertive.
+Cane Corsi are often guard dogs and can use their tendencies to be somewhat willful and assertive.

 4. Canis Panther